Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Results

-Methodological effects are shown in Table \ref{Table:G3_vasp}.
+Methodological effects are shown in Table~\ref{Table:G3_vasp}.
 It gives the timings for the G3 test with the VASP 5.4.4 calculations done as isolated systems in a large orthorhombic box.
 Distinct from the solid calculations, the default cutoff energy was set to $600$ \textit{eV} and $\Gamma$ point sampling was used.
 Unlike the G3 calculations in NWChem, the VASP tests exhibit a large degradation in performance by both RPP and SRPP deorbitalizations with respect to the parent functional.
 Interestingly, the time per SCF cycle for the SRPP deorbitalizer is 1.29 s/cycle in VASP, while in NWChem it is 1.28 s/cycle.
 However, for the parent functional r$^2$SCAN, VASP takes 2.87 s/cycle compared to 1.34 s/cycle in NWChem.
 Unfortunately, the number of SCF cycles is much higher for the deorbitalized forms, roughly a factor of 2.5 for SRPP and a factor of 3 for RPP.
 In NWChem the average number of SCF cycles is roughly the same for all three.
 The speed advantage per cycle of the deorbitalized forms is lost thereby in the quasi-molecular case.
-This brings to light the drastic effect basis set methodology (plane-wave PAW versus gaussian) can have on the performance of the deorbitalized forms.
+This brings to light the drastic effect that basis set methodology (plane-wave PAW versus gaussian) can have on the performance of the deorbitalized forms.

-For solids, Table \ref{Table:soltime} presents a clearly different story.
-Both SRPP and SRPP2 outperform the parent, orbital-dependent functional on total time.
+For solids, Table~\ref{Table:soltime} presents a clearly different story. r$^2$SCAN deorbitalized with SRPP or SRPP2 outperforms the parent, orbital-dependent functional on total time.
 SRPP2 in particular needs only about 75\% of the time of r$^2$SCAN.
 Notably, SRPP2 also requires only about 72\% more time than PBE.
 This overall gain compared to the PC\opt~ deorbitalization comes from a drastic reduction in the number of SCF cycles needed by SRPP and SRPP2, about half of the number required by PC\opt.
 Importantly, the times per SCF cycle for SRPP and SRPP2 are essentially the same as for RPP, less than half that for r$^2$SCAN, and actually faster than even for PBE.
 The combined result is an overall speedup.

 The required number of cycles follows, reasonably closely, the measure of smoothness in the Laplacian contributions in the exchange potential (Table~\ref{Table:Ideorb}), hence strongly implicates those terms in the slow SCF convergence performance seen in some of the deorbitalizations.
 We surmise that the sensitivity of such terms to rather small changes in the density makes achievement of a self-consistent density harder than in gKS or GGA calculations.
 This diagnosis is supported in the extreme spread of numbers of cycles for deorbitalized functionals compared to the parent functional as evaluated via gKS.
 The spread in observed cycle counts for r$^2$SCAN (gKS) is only slightly more than twice the average number of cycles, while for the deorbitalized forms (KS), the spreads range from 4.4 to 6.0, with SRPP2 the best performer.